stHanUken/7-10-6.icu/README.md

 ## What the repository is?
 This repository is a school-managing simulator.
 You can add some useful features to it.
 ## Join us
-If you want to communicate with me, please send an e-mail to 1416759930@qq.com.
+If you want to communicate with us, please send an e-mail to 1416759930@qq.com.
 I wish more and more China's high school students can join us.